-- Floor transition height exceeds climb capability
+- Floor transition height exceeds the robot's climb capability

 - Wheels spinning without traction